ThomasChaf/Epiladder/README.md

 ##### Input file

-Make a list with all the names of the students that you want to rank.
+Make a list with the names of the students that you want to rank.
 Some default list are already available in the Config folder.

-The expected format is as follow:
+The expected format is:

     login_x
     login2_x